ministryofjustice/justice-gov-uk/.github/README.md

 This code-base is the website for the Ministry of Justice which hosts Civil and Family Procedure Committee Rules content only.

-> Nb. `README.mb` is located in `.github/`, the preferred location for a clean repository.
+> Nb. `README.md` is located in `.github/`, the preferred location for a clean repository.

 ## Architecture